Kent Connect to Support

 Display the badge if you are traveling in the vehicle as a driver or passenger.

-• Non-disabled individuals should not take advantage of the benefits while you remain in the car.
+• People who are not disabled should not use the badge benefits while you stay in the car.

 Displaying the Badge:

-• Ensure the hologram side faces up, and the photograph side is not visible through the windscreen.
+• Make sure the hologram side is facing up, and the photo side is not visible through the windscreen.